JMchou/piggyEat/README.md

 # PiggyEat
 This is my first ios app.
-This app suggests randomly a choice of food from the stored list of options entered by the user.
+This app randomly suggests a choice of food from the stored list entered by the user.